| Using Movies to Transform

 specific struggle, sitting in meditation or taking a walk

+in nature.
 Another method you may not have considered

 is to watch a movie with conscious intent.
 You may be surprised